 Ice was produced as planned by the icemaking machine in MCPB at the time of ex-post evaluation and contributed to the freshness of fish distributed in Bamako.
 However, as the fresh fish wholesalers had not relocated to MCPB and the market had not started selling fish, improvement of infrastructure for distribution of fresh fish, the intended effect of the project, was not realized.
 Data of ice/fish ratio and post-harvest loss of fresh fish, which are the indicators to measure the effects of constructed facilities and procured equipment, did not exist.
 Expected qualitative effects such as hygienic environment and hygienic handling of fresh fish or impacts such as stable quantity and price of fresh fish and concentration of distribution system of fresh fish were not realized.

-Expected effects will be realized once MCPB starts selling fresh fish as relevance is fair.
+Expected effects will be realized once MCPB starts selling fresh fish as the facilities of the market are in good condition.